chennaitricolor/wastexchange-mob/README.md

 docker-compose up --build
 ```

-API is started in port `7000` and Postgres database is started in port `5432`.
+API will run on port `7000` and Postgres database will run on port `5432`.

 To seed test data in to the database refer the [backend readme](https://github.com/chennaitricolor/wastexchange-be#dev-machine-setup).